marck0z/file_split/README.md

 cargo build --release
 ```

-## Running the tests

-Explain how to run the automated tests for this system

 ## Usage

-Running the following command will create a folder with the resulting files inside
+Running the following command will create a directory with the resulting files inside
 ```
 file_split FILE_TO_SPLIT WORD_COUNT [REPEATED_WORDS]
 ```